Zakarialabib/Rust-Phonix-Android-Flash/README.md

 > **"Hardware liberation should be as easy as installing Ubuntu on a laptop."**

-**Phoenix Tools** is an open-source circular computing platform that transforms e-waste (abandoned Android TV boxes) into secure, sovereign infrastructure.
+**Rust Phoenix Android Tools** is an open-source circular computing platform that transforms e-waste (abandoned Android TV boxes) into secure, sovereign infrastructure.
 It is not just a flashing tool; it is a complete ecosystem where heterogenous ARM hardware becomes a unified compute fabric.

 ---